 Published Date: Sep 2, 2018

-ISLAMABAD: Prime Minister Imran Khan has constituted a 18-member Economic Advisory Council (EAC) to ensure that the best possible professional advice is available to the government to inform, optimise and synergise the formulation and implementation of its economic and financial policies.
+Prime Minister Imran Khan Friday constituted a high-level Economic Advisory Council comprising well-respected experts, academics and practitioners to ensure that the best possible professional advice is available to the government to inform, optimise and synergise the formulation and implementation of its economic and financial policies.

-Imran Khan has included mostly renowned professionals into the fold of the EAC like Dr Farrukh Iqbal, Dean and Director Institute of Business Administration (IBA), Dr Ashfaque Hassan Khan, Principal and Dean School of Social Sciences and Humanities (NUST), Dr Ijaz Nabi, Professor of Economics Lahore University of Management Sciences (LUMS), Dr Abid Qaiyum Suleri, Executive Director Sustainable Development Policy Institute (SDPI), Dr Asad Zaman, Vice Chancellor of Pakistan Institute of Development Economics (PIDE), Dr Nawid Hamid, Professor of Economics at Lahore School of Economics (LSE), Syed Salim Raza, former Governor SBP, Atif Mian, Princeton University (Department of Economics and Woodrow Wilson School of Public Policy), Dr Asim Ijaz Khawaja, Sumitomo-FASID Professor of International Finance and Development at Harvard Kennedy School, and Dr Imran Rasul, Professor of Economics Department of Economics University College London.
+On the recommendations of the Ministry of Finance, the prime minister has approved the following private sector members for the Economic Advisory Council: Dr Farrukh Iqbal, Dean Institute of Business Administration (IBA); Dr Ashfaque Hassan Khan, Principal School of Social Sciences and Humanities, National University of Sciences & Technology (NUST); Dr Ijaz Nabi, Chairman Consortium for Development Policy Research and former professor and Dean Lahore University of Management Sciences (LUMS); Dr Abid Qaiyum Suleri, Executive Director Sustainable Development Policy Institute (SDPI); Dr Asad Zaman, Vice Chancellor of Pakistan Institute of Development Economics (PIDE); Dr Naved Hamid, Professor of Economics at Lahore School of Economics (LSE); Syed Salim Raza, former governor of State Bank of Pakistan, Sakib Sherani, economist, Dr Atif R Mian, Professor of Economics and Public Affairs at Princeton University (Department of Economics and Woodrow Wilson School of Public Policy); Dr Asim Ijaz Khawaja, Professor of International Finance and Development at Harvard Kennedy School; Dr Imran Rasul, Professor of Economics, Department of Economics, University College, London.

-The EAC is expected to play a pivotal role in strengthening the capacity of the government to design and introduce sound and effective policies for rapid and continued social and economic advancement, human resource development, improvement of business processes and strengthening of data services.
+The Economic Advisory Council will meet at least once a month and its mandate will be to advise the government on both short-term macroeconomic stabilisation interventions and long-term structural reforms for stable and sustained economic development, according to a statement issued by the PM Office on Saturday.
+The council is expected to play a pivotal role in strengthening the capacity of the government to design and introduce sound and effective policies for rapid and continued social and economic advancement, human resource development, improvement of business processes, and strengthening of data services.

-The Council will also facilitate capacity building of the government in conducting policy analysis and will assist in reaching out to the international network of recognised economists to contribute to Pakistan’s development.
+The Economic Advisory Council will also facilitate capacity building of the government in conducting policy analysis and will assist in reaching out to the international network of recognised economists to contribute to Pakistan’s development.